-So, this post will outline the four pillars of visual storytelling: authenticity, sensory, relevancy, and archetype.
+This post will outline the four pillars of visual storytelling: authenticity, sensory, relevancy, and archetype.

 These principles will help you tap into the emotion, identity, and core values your audience and organization share.

+They have a good sense of when a photo is staged, overly polished, or just doesn’t feel real.
 So, visual storytelling needs to capture those slice-of-life moments that help the audience connect with the meaning behind the picture.

 You already know nonprofits that are more transparent about their activities are more successful in fundraising.
 And visual storytelling should be an extension of that!